 Praise Process Over Results

-So they teach to give encouragement instead of praise, to give descriptive rather than evaluative praise.
+In the Montessori method, they teach adults to give encouragement instead of praise, to give descriptive compliments rather than evaluative praise.

 Instead of saying, “you’re such a good girl!” or “great job!” when a girl puts away her toys, say “It’s really helpful when you put away your toys.
 Thank you!”